afrisenti-semeval/afrisent-semeval-2023/README.md

 </div>

-If you have used our dataset, please cite the following two papers: AfriSenti task description and AfriSenti dataset papers.
+If you have used our dataset, please cite the following two papers: AfriSenti dataset paper and AfriSenti-SemEval task description paper.

 ```
 @inproceedings{Muhammad2023AfriSentiAT,